garris/BackstopJS/README.md

 **Features:** Plays nice with multiple config files – Simulate user interactions with CasperJS scripts – Fast inline-CLI reports – detailed in-browser reports – CI Integration with junit reports – Test html5 elements like webfonts and flexbox – also plays nice with source control.

+## The BackstopJS workflow

+1. Set up a test config file: specify screen sizes and DOM selectors.
+2. Use BackstopJS to create reference screenshots.
+3. Make some changes to your CSS or add new DOM components.
+4. Run a test.
+BackstopJS creates a set of *test* screenshots and compares them with the *reference screenshots* you made in step 2 above.
+Any unwanted/unforeseen changes show up in a nice report.

 ## Tutorials and Commentary